twstewart42/notes-wiki/Subversion/README.md

 <h3>If it breaks beta: </h3>
 cd /var/www/projectname/html
-svn up -r 1234 # rolls back to same [http://blog.ekini.net/2008/04/30/svn-revert-to-a-previous-revision-after-a-wrong-update/ revision] number as listed when you ran svn status
+svn up -r 1234 # rolls back to same <a href=http://blog.ekini.net/2008/04/30/svn-revert-to-a-previous-revision-after-a-wrong-update/> revision</a> number as listed when you ran svn status